Hemolytic Anemia from Footstrikes – A Runner’s Perspective

 - Microscopic view of the blood might be performed to confirm correct size and shape.

 - Rarely is a bone marrow aspiration or biopsy completed.
-This provides information as to how many red blood cells are being made and their shape.
+This provides information as to how many red blood cells are being made and what their shape is.

 Erythropoietin (EPO) Oxygen Doping

 In some sports sectors, there is extensive and well-known use of erythropoietin (EPO) doping among athletes and competitors.
+A recent high-profile example of an athlete doping in this way is Lance Armstrong, who wound up losing his Tour de France victories when caught doing this.
 Erythropoietin is a natural hormonal protein our bodies release from the kidneys.
-This hormone activates bone marrow to make more red blood cells.
-An increase in red blood cells brings more oxygen to tissues, organs, and cells.
+This hormone activates bone marrow to make more red blood cells, which can then bring more oxygen to tissues, organs, and cells.

 The prescription medication of erythropoietin is called epoetin alfa (Epogen or Procrit).
 It is given as an injection into a vein or under the skin.
 Epoetin alfa is approved for use in people who have kidney disease and require dialysis.
-The agent treats and prevents chronic renal failure anemia.
+The agent treats and prevents chronic renal failure anemia by artificially increasing red blood cell production.

 Blood erythropoietin doping is hard to detect.
-A red flag possibly indicating misuse is a high hematocrit level.
-Exercise, training, and working out would cause the hematocrit to be lower.
-Everything has side effects and a risk.
-Many of the risks are unknown and will not be knowable until sometime in the future.
-The bottom line is a personal ethic to the sport and maintaining your health, now and long-term.
+A red flag possibly indicating misuse is a high hematocrit level, as revealed by a blood test.
+Exercise, training, and working out would ordinarily cause the hematocrit to be lower.
+Everything has side effects and risks, but many of the risks from EPO are unknown and will not be knowable until sometime in the future.
+The bottom line when it comes to blood doping is sticking to your personal ethics, following the rules of your sport of choice, and maintaining your health now and in the long-term.

 Unless intense, frequent, and severe over a long period of time, footstrike hemolysis will not negatively affect your health.
-Treatments differ based on the cause of hemolysis, severity, your age, health, and tolerance to medications.
+Treatments differ based on the cause and severity of hemolysis as well as your age, health, and tolerance to medications.

 Mild cases will resolve on their own with time, rest, and recovery.
-For most runners and athletes, the reduction of physical activities involved with the rest and recovery part is the most difficult.
-Take a well-deserved time out and try another sporting avenue.
-If not and you are a long distance running athlete who develops a serious case here is a pearl for consideration.
-While it is recommended that a rest period be taken from intense exercise, some people prefer to start cross-training.
-This is a great way to try another sport.
-Either way it is curable with rest, recovery, and treatment.
+For most runners and athletes, the reduction of physical activities is the most difficult aspect of the recovery process.
+However, it is very important to take some well-deserved time off, and perhaps even try another sport or physical activity.
+If you are in a position where this isn’t an option.
+For example, if you are a long distance running athlete training for a major event, here is a method you may wish to consider.
+While it is recommended that a rest period be taken from intense exercise, some people prefer to start cross-training in these cases.
+An example of this is performing cardiovascular exercises that put less stress on your feet, such as cycling or swimming.
+This is also a terrific opportunity to try another sport.
+Either way, cases of runner’s anemia are cured most easily and quickly with rest, recovery, and treatment.

-Changes in diet or taking medications are not necessary.
-In rare, but critical conditions a blood transfusion may be needed.
-This method will quickly increase red blood cells and oxygen supply by direct replacement.
+Changes in diet or prescription medication are often not necessary.
+In rare but critical conditions, a blood transfusion may be needed.
+This method will quickly increase red blood cells and oxygen supply via direct replacement.
 In the most serious cases where the spleen is found to be destroying red blood cells, surgery may be required to remove the spleen.

 All medications have risks, benefits, and side effects.
 Consult your health care provider before starting anything new.